patilatharva/gs/README.md

 <https://graphite.dev/docs/graphite-cli/>

-Right now, the Graphite Docs are more or less in sync with the features available in Charcoal.
+Right now, the Graphite Docs are more or less in sync with the features available in gs.

 As Graphite continues to develop their private version of the CLI, however, these will become out of sync.
 Ideally we can add our own open source docs to accompany this project.

 ## Developing and Running tests

-Interested in contributing to Charcoal?
+Interested in contributing to gs?
 Here's how to get started.

 You'll need to install yarn on your machine